RSPB LOCH LOMOND BIRD RESERVE, the shores of Loch Lomond below Gartocharn.

-ACCESS : Take Ross and Aber Road or San Makesson Road which come off the Old Military Road (A811) and skirt Gartocharn in the direction of Loch Lomond.
+ALTERNATIVE ACCESS # 2 : This route is suitable for walkers or cyclists, but has no dedicated parking area.
+Take Ross and Aber Road or San Makesson Road which come off the Old Military Road (A811) and skirt Gartocharn in the direction of Loch Lomond.
 From this there is a branch road, actually a continuation of San Makesson Road to the shore.
 This point has a small grassed traffic island and signs to the reserve.
 Unfortunately parking here is almost non-existent.
 You will need to park further up the road.
-An alternative is to park at the community centre in the village and take a path from behind the centre through farmland - itself pleasant, but sometimes muddy.
-Once at the shore the path is well set out and pleasant.

-A short pleasant walk takes you to this part of the southernmost shores of Loch Lomond and this is where you will find the Bird Reserve.
+The reserve area is very varied with woodland, wetland, grassland and the Loch itself.
+A lovely walk takes you to this part of the southernmost shores of Loch Lomond and this is where you will find the Bird Reserve.
 The path takes you through mature trees alongside the shore.
 As you get towards the end of the path it loops back on itself.
 You are by now very close to Endrick Water and farmland with Conic Hill in the distance.

-At the point at which you reach the reserve there is a small beach.
-The water here is shallow and a nice place for a dip.
+At the point at which you reach the Loch shore there is a path westwards towards some farmhouses.
+You can also find a small beach here.
+The water at this point is shallow and a nice place for a dip.

 To quote the RSPB who manage it :

 The Nature Hub opens seven days 10.00am-4.00pm (11.00am-3.00pm in winter)

 RSPB Scotland Loch Lomond is a special place for wildlife.
 Located on the south-east shores of the loch, the site has a variety of habitats from ancient woodlands to wildflower meadows and swampy grasslands.
 RSPB Scotland has been managing the site in partnership with Loch Lomond and the Trossachs National Park and Scottish Natural Heritage since 2012 to make it an even better home for nature.